IgoVeyner/central_park_zoo/README.md

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/IgoVeyner/central_park_zoo.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

+## License
+The app is available as open source under the terms of the MIT License. https://opensource.org/licenses/MIT

 This README would normally document whatever steps are necessary to get the application up and running.